hauleth/hauleth/templates/shortcodes/cv.md

   + Erlang Solutions/Kloeckner GmbH - 2021 - Consultant for Elixir, Ruby, and SQL (PostgreSQL)
 - Eiger - Senior Backend Engineer - 2022+

-### Community awards
+### Organisations

-- ElixirForum Member of the Year 2021
-- ElixirForum Member of the Year 2020
-- ElixirForum Member of the Year 2019
+- Erlang Ecosystem Foundation - member of the Observability WG
-- ElixirForum Member of the Month 2018
+- OpenTelemetry Project - member of the Erlang WG

 ### Other fields